Britain's FTSE outperforms as mining shares hit four-month high

 LONDON, March 4 (Reuters) - Britain’s mining index climbed to a four-month high on Friday, boosted by a rally in the prices of major industrial metals.

-Glencore, Anglo American, BHP Billiton , Antofagasta and Rio Tinto rose by 5.9 to 11.9 percent.
+Glencore, Anglo American, BHP Billiton , Antofagasta and Rio Tinto rose by 3.2 to 5.7 percent, helping the index to climb 3.9 percent and taking 2016 gains to around 26 percent.

-They helped the index surge 8.1 percent, taking 2016 gains to 31 percent as copper prices climbed to their highest in nearly four months on Friday..

-“However, the sector remains vulnerable in the near term as the recent rally may prompt some people to book profits.”
+Copper was headed for its biggest weekly advance in about six months, amid optimism about demand and cuts in output .

-The advance by mining shares helped the blue-chip FTSE 100 to close 1.1 percent higher at 6,199.43 points, outperforming the broader European market.
+The advance by mining shares helped the FTSE 100 gain 0.7 percent, rising to 6,170.09 points by 1417 GMT, in line with the wider European market.

-The index also benefitted from a surge in U.S. nonfarm payrolls, a sign of labour market strength that could further ease fears the economy might be heading into recession.
+The index also benefitted from a surge in U.S. nonfarm payrolls, a sign of labour market strength that could further ease fears the economy was heading into recession.

 Nonfarm payrolls increased by 242,000 jobs last month and the unemployment rate held at an eight-year low of 4.9 percent even though more people joined the labour market.